Fleam Dyke: History

-At Mutlow Hill the dyke runs beside a pre-existing Bronze Age barrow dated to 2000 BC, which contained eight urns with cremated human remains, and which was reused in the Roman period as a shrine.
+At Mutlow Hill the dyke runs beside a Bronze Age barrow dated to 2000 BC, which contained eight urns with cremated human remains, and which was reused in the Roman period as a shrine.
 The finding of a fourth-century Roman coin under the dyke established the dyke's post-Roman construction date.
 In the nineteenth and early twentieth centuries Anglo-Saxon weapons and burials were found.
 An excavation in 1991, on occasion of widening the A11 road, established by radiocarbon dating that it had been built in several phases, the first between AD 330 and 510, and the last between AD 450 and 620.
 It is believed most likely to have been built by early Anglo-Saxon settlers in the fifth century AD as a defence against Romano-British attempts to recover their territory.